 2. Roman Chamomile

 Roman Chamomile offers soothing and calming benefits.
 It helps harmonize the mind and body and can reduce worry and over thinking.
-This study showed that chamomile essential oil may provide clinically meaningful antidepressant activity.
+This study showed that chamomile essential oil may provide clinically meaningful antidepressant activity and is a great essential oil for stress and relief from it.

 Bergamot oil is often used for depression by providing energy as well as improving relaxation, helping with insomnia and reducing agitation.
-It can also help with stress induced loss of appetite.
+It can also help with the stress-induced loss of appetite.
 It has neuroprotective, sedative and uplifting properties.

 Vetiver has a grounding effect and helps with anxious, unnerved, or stressed feelings.
-It is used as a nervous system tonic and can help with trauma, insomnia and calmness.
-This study shows how using vetiver can help in lowering anxiety.
+It is used as a nervous system tonic and can help with trauma, insomnia, and calmness.
+This study shows how vetiver is one of the best essential oils for anxiety and panic attacks, as well as particular lowering anxiety levels quickly.

 5. Clary Sage

-This essential oil is known as a natural anti depressant and for its sedative properties.
-It helps with focus and minimizes distractions as well as easing irritability, impatience and restlessness and is a great oil to use for meditation.
+Known as a natural antidepressant and for its sedative properties, Frankincense helps with focus and minimizes distractions as well as easing being one of the top essential oils for irritability, impatience, and restlessness and is a great oil to use for meditation.
+Frankincense for anxiety is a great choice due to its tranquil energy and ability to help quiet the mind.

 7. Ylang Ylang